GraphQLAPI/graphql-api-for-wp/docs/en/modules/low-level-persisted-query-editing.md

-# Low-Level Query Editing
+# Low-Level Persisted Query Editing

-Have access to directives to apply to the schema, already in the persisted queries' editor.
+Have access to directives to apply to the schema, already in the persisted query's editor.

 ## Description